 "How do you know my name, stranger?"
 Pantrocleias' brow was sweating, he clearly had been struggling recently.
 Now Pheta could get a closer look and she realized he was splattered with the green blood of Manari.
 He must have been fighting them.
 "It doesn't matter much at this moment.
 We must continue.
 Guard the rear, we need to protect the elders and children there.
 The Manari are right on our heels!"

 While the Talbuk ran on towards the top of the mountain.
 Phetatarei descended.
 There she found a group of stumbling elders and young children.
 One of the elders was losing blood through a wound in her knee.
 She was hopping on her good leg, while two children tried to keep her stabilized.
-With a small of compassion Phetatarei summoned her gift of the Naaru, as a blue holy symbol glowed in front of her eyes, the knee seemed to mend within seconds.
+With a smile of compassion Phetatarei summoned her gift of the Naaru.
+As a blue holy symbol glowed in front of her eyes, the knee seemed to mend within seconds.

 "How?
 Who?
 What did you do?"
 Asked one of the marveled children.
 Of course they had never seen the gift of the Naaru before.
 Although it was known to all Draenei native from Draenor, it made sense that the people of Argus had never seen it.
 Pheta, felt embarrassed.
 "It's a trick I learned," she replied quickly, "It helps me connect my own spirit with the wounds of those surrounding me.
 It's a way of healing without exhausting myself.
 Come now, child, we must continue."